swayoleg/mvcr-trvaly-pobyt-lang-exam-online-prihlaska-notify/README.md

 *downloader* - if you use file it uses simple file_get_contents php function - so url open should be allowed. curl uses ext-curl and guzzle use <a href="https://github.com/guzzle/guzzle/">guzzlehttp/guzzle</a> package

-*noTermsText* - the btn has Obsazeno vlue - if not you will get notification that spot is there and you can book it
+*noTermsText* - Text on the btn which means that there is no terms.
+Array param from 1.0.1 version

 ### Multiply notifications

 Yes it works.
 You can use webhook email and telegram notification types same time, and multipy urls, chats and emails as well.

+## ChangeLog

+1.0.1  *noTermsText* param changed from string to array